runtools/run/docs/content/reference/run-cli.md

 ### Run CLI

-Using the Run's command line interface is quite straightforward, just invoke `run` followed by an [expression](/docs/reference/expressions).
+Using Run's command line interface is easy, just invoke `run` followed by an [expression](/docs/reference/expressions).

 Examples: